 But whether by salt or brandy, with the death certificate signed and dated, all was legal and above board.
 And so, the parson's wife and her family were spared the horrors of a winter in poverty.
 However there was one person who was apparently displeased - the spirit of the parson himself.
 According to the old stories, because his body had been delayed in receiving a proper Christian burial, the parson's soul could not enter Heaven, and therefore the earth-bound spirit returned to vex the village.
 Apparently the rectory became haunted with all manner of disturbances and eerie events "making the night hideous".

 And apparently there was no placating the restless shade either.
 For the Pickled Parson continued to haunt the rectory for many years afterwards.
 Indeed, it is said that the violent haunting only ceased when the rectory building caught fire and burnt to the ground in 1792.
 However you can't keep a good ghost down, or at least, let a good ghost story come to an end.
 For it is said that the Pickled Parson is still haunting Sedgefield.
 Local legends say that there was a special tunnel that connected the old rectory with St Edmunds, and as the last surviving remnant of his old home, the unquiet spirit of the clergyman still haunts the gloomy passage.
-For course, the exact location of both the tunnel and its entrance in St. Edmunds is now long forgotten and lost in the mists of time, so who is to say that the Pickled Parson is not still walking abroad down there in the damp and dark...
+For course, the exact location of both the tunnel and its entrance in St. Edmunds is now long forgotten and lost in the mists of time, so who can say if the Pickled Parson is not still walking abroad down there in the damp and dark...